-HM Treasury has clarified the UK's approach to Regulation (EU) 2020/1503 on European crowdfunding service providers for business (the EU Crowdfunding Regulation).
-The EU Crowdfunding Regulation did not come into force during the Brexit transition period (which expired on 31 December 2020) and therefore the government was asked to consider whether similar changes in UK law would enhance the competitiveness of the UK's crowdfunding and peer-to-peer lending sectors.
-The Cabinet Office published a letter dated 3 November 2020 to HM Treasury, where it was stated that the UK government has been actively reviewing the merits of the EU Crowdfunding Regulation but has found no evidence to suggest its implementation would result in material benefit to the UK crowdfunding sector.
+EU rules on crowdfunding under Regulation (EU) 2020/1503 on European crowdfunding service providers for business (the EU Crowdfunding Regulation) were not "onshored" into UK law at the end of the Brexit transition period (which expired on 31 December 2020).
+In November 2020, the Cabinet Office published a letter to HM Treasury, which stated that the UK government has been actively reviewing the merits of the EU Crowdfunding Regulation but found no evidence to suggest its implementation would result in material benefit to the UK crowdfunding sector.